 AAA aimed to eliminate financial accounting challenges that are commonplace in most organizations.
 Their team objective was to rid the department of the use of multiple Microsoft Excel spreadsheets, manual processes, and a variety of independent systems.
 The ultimate goal was to increase the efficiency of reconciliations, remove delays in posting journal entries to the ERP system, reconcile daily and monthly exceptions, and comply with the Model Audit Rule.

-The Insurance Exchange implemented BlackLine Account Reconciliations for balance sheet accounts, and uses Task Management to govern the month-end closing checklist.
-The auto-certification feature in BlackLine’s Account Reconciliation product helped the Insurance Exchange to achieve an exceptional level of efficiency with intercompany accounts and subledger balances; better than 60% auto-certification.
+The Insurance Exchange implemented BlackLine Account Reconciliations for balance sheet accounts and uses Task Management to govern the month-end closing checklist.
+The auto-certification feature in BlackLine Account Reconciliations helped the Insurance Exchange to achieve an exceptional level of efficiency with intercompany accounts and subledger balances; better than 60% auto-certification.
 “We used to reconcile manually.
 Nobody has to review these accounts any longer,” says Jennifer Mash, Business Systems Analyst.